scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 possible paths that reach the target area.
 In this case all we need to do is also consider the possible initial negative `y` velocities.

-We will adapt `allMaxHeights` for this purpose:
+We adapt `allMaxHeights` for this purpose:
 ```scala
 def allMaxHeights(target: Target)(positiveOnly: Boolean): Seq[Int] =
   val Target(xs, ys) = target